2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

 export AWS_SECRET_ACCESS_KEY="..."
 ```

-### 3. Upgrade the k8s control plane's one minor version for three times in a row
+### 3. Upgrade the k8s control plane one minor version at a time up to three times

 ```{important}
 1. The k8s control plane can only be upgraded one minor version at the time.[^1]